-- Linguistic Landscapes of Beirut.
-A spatial humanities project documenting multilingual usage of writing in public space in metropolitan Beirut, including digital mapping, multilingual transcription and TEI XML encoding.
-The project’s visual data are crowd created and tagged by mobile application.
+Linguistic Landscapes of Beirut.
+A spatial humanities project documenting multilingual usage of writing in public space in metropolitan Beirut, including digital mapping, multilingual transcription in YAML.
+The data can be consulted at the project’s GitHub page.

-- Beirut publishes… A spatial humanities project narrating spatio-temporal aspects print culture in Beirut from the Mandate period (1920) to the present.
+Mapping Beirut Print Culture.
+A spatial humanities project narrating spatio-temporal aspects print culture in Beirut from the Mandate period (1920) to the present.
 The project data derive from archival work, field work and mobile data collection.

 Digital Projects in Planning Phases: